 Middleware specific delimiter

-Profile name without the terminating “ControlProfile”, “EventProfile”, or “ReadingProfile”

-Literal “Module” without quotes
+Profile Module name which terminates with “Module”

 Middleware specific delimiter

 Profile name which terminates with “Profile”

-REQ.26.7.2.2 OpenFMB Data-Centric Reference Implementation
+RMQ.26.7.2.2 OpenFMB Data-Centric Reference Implementation

 Data-centric middleware provides publishers and subscribers a shared data space with a shared data model.
 The data space consists of topics.
 Each topic has a topic type specifying a data structure containing data elements from the data model and usually a key to uniquely identify the data object.
 Each key value defines a topic instance, and over time a topic instance can have a series of topic samples.